amjjd/rustrast/rustrast-08/README.md

 I had to take a step backwards in correctness this time: the depth buffer no longer uses safe chunks, but is now passed to the tile threads unsafely just like the colour buffer.
 This is to simplify reading from it when it's used as a shadow map.
 I'm comfortable with that: the code is safe as multiple threads are using disjoint parts of the buffers.

+I took some time after finishing to revisit some parts of the code.
+I moved binning into its own module and combined the properties and binning steps.
+By converting more of it to explicit SIMD I shaved off a few tenths.
+Much bigger was changing from rasterising 8x1 pixel spans to 4x2 pixel blocks.
+While this means the reads and stores have more code, the tighter tolerances around the edges of triangles leading to fewer fragment shader calls was helpful: about 1.5ms per frame, bringing the total to just over 15ms.

 Next, it's time to get rid of stairstep edges by [anti-aliasing](../rustrast-09/).